-Use a reading passage that is not too challenging for your child, place slash marks in between phrases where the text naturally pauses (e.g., What started out / as a typical day / would soon turn into / one of the most unusual days / Harry ever had. // His mom came in / and got him up at 7:00 / so he could get ready for school. //) Place two slashes at the end of each sentence.
-You can also create your own stories and place slash marks.
+• Use a reading passage that is not too challenging for your child, place slash marks in between phrases where the text naturally pauses (e.g., What started out / as a typical day / would soon turn into / one of the most unusual days / Harry ever had. // His mom came in / and got him up at 7:00 / so he could get ready for school. //) Place two slashes at the end of each sentence.
+You can also create your own stories and place slash marks in the appropriate places.
+You will also need a copy of the text without the slash marks.
 Set the timer for one minute.
 See how many words your child can read, reading with pause after each slash mark.
 Once this has been mastered, move to the text without the slash marks.
 This helps your child to read the way people speak.
 (FCRR)